AEduardo-dev/flk

 Made with ❤️ by AEduardo-dev

-Note: This project is under active development (v0.1.0).
-While all core features are implemented and working, some advanced features like version pinning are still in progress.
-See the roadmap for details.
+Note: This project is under active development.
+While all core features are implemented and working, some advanced features are still in progress and will be subject to change.